rainruse/cwmp-logger/README.md

 its LoRaWAN Network Server (LNS).

+## Context: Local First LoRaWAN

+This might make more sense if you understand that it's part of a larger goal of making it easier to do wireless sensor deployments for small scale agriculture and horticulture.

+I'm interested in adapting wireless sensing tech developed for large-scale corporate networks to be useful at a smaller scale with different assumptions about infrastructure availability.
+That means planning for things like how to keep the sensor monitoring system running when grid power and WAN links are interrupted (local-first hosting).

 ## Why DIY CWMP?

 The Sentrius RG1xx LoRaWAN gateway has a great RF path, so it's nice to use as